“History is who we are and why we are the way we are.” – David McCullough

 - Standards in history are high and match standards in other subjects such as English

-- Teacher judgements are discussed and moderated both internally and externally at subject cluster meetings with local schools
+- Teacher judgements are discussed and moderated in school

 We measure the impact of our curriculum through the following methods:

-- Summative assessment through on-going learning and Proof of Progress tasks to assess whether understanding of milestones is basic, advancing or deep
+- Summative assessment through on-going learning and tasks to assess whether critical knowledge and skills have been committed to long-term memory

 - Images and videos of the children’s practical learning